Making A Will

 When deciding to make a Will you should make a list of your assets, decide on who will be the executors/trustees of your estate and/or or testamentary guardians for children under the age of 18 (preferably two people), you should also ensure that your chosen Executors are willing to act.

 2. How do I instruct you to make a Will?

 Prior to Covid 19 clients usually attended in person to give instructions for their will.
-As this is no longer practical instructions can be given by telephone or email or for clients who prefer virtual face to face meetings through such apps as skype and facetime.
+As this is not currently practical, instructions can be given by telephone or email or for clients who prefer virtual face to face meetings through such apps as Skype and FaceTime.
 A draft will can be prepared which the solicitor can email or post to the client for comment and approval.
 Once the final draft has been agreed with the client the next step is signing, or execution, of the will.
 For those who would still like to attend in person, facility can be made for them through the appointment system.

 3. How to execute/complete a Will in the current environment?

 · This has presented the biggest challenge but is a challenge that we continue to overcome through creative solutions which are also in accordance with the guidelines of the Law Society of Ireland.
 A will must be signed by the testator in the (physical) presence of independent witnesses (who do not benefit under the will) who must then sign in the presence of the testator.
 Both witnesses have to be present when the testator signs but they do not have to sign in the presence of each other, so a suitable distance can be maintained at all times.
 The witnesses need to see the testator sign their name.
 The witnesses can do this from a distance or, even, through a window, if this makes them feel more comfortable.

 4. Where to store my will?

 When your will has been executed Fachtna O’Driscoll Probate and Will Solicitors Cork will store it in our fireproof facility in our office free of charge and will send you a letter or email confirming the reference number your will has been stored under.